His Voter Fraud Panel Folded, Kobach Turns His Attention to Ruining Kansas

 You’d figure that the president’s decision to fold his Advisory Commission on Election Integrity would make Kris Kobach, the vice-chairman and leading light of that “voter fraud” inquisition, the unhappiest camper around.
 But he has a good use for whatever free time Trump’s action gave him.
-He’s running for governor of Kansas, the obvious next step in his political ascent, particularly after he did not secure a Trump Cabinet post.
+He’s running for governor of Kansas, the obvious next step in his political ascent, particularly after he did not secure a Trump cabinet post.

 And although you’d figure Kansans would have had about enough of right-wing ideologues after the disastrous administration of Sam Brownback, Kobach is generally considered the gubernatorial front-runner.
 He benefits from universal name ID, naturally, and even more from his opportunity to win the GOP nomination in this very Republican state by a relatively small percentage in what will likely be a crowded field.